 App & Platform: It’s really easy to use, plus it puts you through your paces to make sure you understand what you are investing in.
 Apparently, my Moneyfarm investor profile is “pioneering”, which means I want to take on more risk for potentially better returns.

-Customer Service: This is mostly online as you’d expect but solves all issues – I’ve had some good calls with MOneyfarm about how their producsts work over the years and they really know their stuff.
-If you want to find out more about their ethos, you can read my interview with the CEO Giovanni DaprΓ on how they are so much more than a robo-advisor.
+Customer Service: This is mostly online as you’d expect but solves all issues – I’ve had some good calls with Moneyfarm about how its products work over the years, and its people really know their stuff.
+If you want to find out more about the ethos, you can read my interview with the CEO Giovanni Daprà on how they are so much more than a robo-advisor.

 Research & Analysis: Not much to speak of other than a few guides, but that’s ok, as I don’t really want Moneyfarm spamming me with stock trading ideas.